vLLM (virtual large language model) is an open-source library from UC Berkley.

 Edit your PCI Device (01:00.0) and UNTICK “Primary GPU”.
 Keep All Functions + PCI-Express checked.

-Install NVIDIA driver
+Install NVIDIA driver on ubuntu

 Inside the VM: